bitsgalore/jp2kMagic/readme.md

 > should be given the file extension ".jpf" (readers should allow mixed case).

 ## Known issues
 *JPX* images that were created in *Photoshop* using *Adobe*'s *JPEG 2000* plugin wil be identified as *JP2*.
 This is because the plugin inserts a wrong value in the 'brand' field of these files.
-This is simply a bug in the plugin and not a fault of these signatures.
+This is simply a bug in the plugin and not a fault of this signature.

 ##Image attribution